Jalanjii/mohjalanji.github.io/_projects/attach.md

 ---
 layout: project
-title: "Attachment Styles Theory"
+title: "Adult Attachment Application in R"
-subtitle: "Attachment through Survey Data"
+subtitle: "Self-Report Measures of Adult Attachment"
 ---

-This project is about the reproduction of a classical Attachment Style theory paper in R, leading to 100% accuracy with the original paper.
-It will be soon uploaded to Github.
+This project is hosted on Github.
+You can take a look at it on [attachmentR GitHub Repo](https://github.com/Jalanjii/attachmentR)